SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 In the code above,
 both the `downloadPhoto(named:)` and `show(_:)` functions
-could suspend when you call them.
+might suspend when you call them.
 This code also shows a common pattern:
 Perform long-running and CPU-intensive work in the background, and then switch to the main actor to update the UI.